Setting up Celery with Redis broker and RabbitMQ backend

 Symptom: Duplicate side-effects occur.
 Result queue depth grows unbounded.
 Silent task loss happens during worker restarts.

-Root Cause: Missing idempotency guards.
-Undefined result expiration.
-Premise acknowledgment before database commits.
+Root Cause: Missing idempotency guards, undefined result expiration, or acknowledgment before database commits.

-Mitigation: Enable task_acks_late=True to delay acknowledgment until backend commit.
-Configure result_expires to cap RabbitMQ queue depth.
-Route permanently failed tasks to a dead-letter exchange.
+Mitigation: Enable task_acks_late=True to delay acknowledgment until task completion.
+Configure result_expires to cap Redis key growth.
+Route permanently failed tasks to a dead-letter exchange on RabbitMQ.

 # tasks.py